A first systematic study of [OIII] 88$\mu$m at $z>8$: two luminous oxygen lines and a powerful ionized outflow in the first 600 million years: Observations Methods

 \subsubsection{UNCOVER-10646}

 UNCOVER-10646 was identified as a UV-luminous galaxy ($M_\mathrm{UV} = -21.3$) at $z=8.511 \pm 0.001$ by \citet{fujimoto2024_uncover} based on the detection of a clear Lyman break and several emission lines in NIRSpec multi-shutter array (MSA) prism spectroscopy.
 The galaxy is magnified by a modest factor of $\mu = 1.40 \pm 0.01$ based on the lensing models by \citet{furtak2023_lensing}.
 UNCOVER-10646 is included in the sample of extreme UV-line emitters from \citet{treiber2025}, who identify it as a likely merger of two components, with the source appearing resolved in blue NIRCam imaging, but blended in the redder F444W band.
 As detailed in Weaver et al.\ (in preparation), the galaxy pair can be spectrally separated in the NIRSpec prism observations, which reveals that (at least) one of the two components is likely an AGN based on its strong UV lines.
 Given the close separation of the pair, however, it is not resolved in our \oiii{} observations (see below).
 Weaver et al.\ (in preparation) suggest that the system is likely a late-stage major merger, and in this work we therefore treat it as a singular system, but comment on its merger nature where relevant.
 Weaver et al.\ moreover fit the integrated NIRSpec spectrum and NIRCam photometry of UNCOVER-10646 with {\sc{Bagpipes}} \citep{carnall2018,carnall2019} to infer its physical properties, assuming a non-parametric star-formation history (SFH) and a \citet{calzetti2000} dust attenuation curve.
-We adopt their stellar mass and SFR directly in this work (Table \ref{tab:properties}).
+The stellar continuum of UNCOVER-10646 appears galaxy-dominated, and consequently no AGN components are included in the fit.
+The adopted stellar mass and SFR from Weaver et al.\ (in preparation) are presented in Table \ref{tab:properties}.
+We moreover note that the adopted SFR agrees with that inferred directly from the H$\beta$ line.